AndyZzzZzzZzz/AndyZzzZzzZzz/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Andy Zhang
 ==================================================================================================================================

-Data Scientist | Software Developer
+Software Engineer | Data Scientist
 -----------------------------------

 I love diving into data analysis, machine learning, and software dev with Python, C++, JavaScript, and SQL.
 Recently, I built a C++ bank simulation and a Python grade management app.
 I also did some cool epidemiology research involving statistical modeling and cluster analysis.
 Always excited to tackle tech challenges and collaborate on innovative projects!